Anuradhapura period: Early Anuradhapura period (377 BCE – 463 CE)

-Arrival of Buddhism and the sacred tooth relic
+Arrival of Buddhism and the sacred Tooth Relic

-Devanampiya Tissa (250–210 BCE), a Sinhalese King of the Maurya clan.
-His links with Emperor Asoka led to the introduction of Buddhism by Mahinda (son of Asoka) in 247 BCE.
-Sangamitta, (sister of Mahinda) brought a Bodhi sapling via Jambukola (Sambiliturei).
-Sangamitta's son Saamanera Sumana also accompanied them to spread Buddhism, following the Third Buddhist Council, upon the recommendation of Moggaliputta-Tissa (Ashoka's spiritual teacher).
-They were also accompanied by a lay disciple Bhankuka, who was a maternal grandson of Mahinda's aunt.
-There is no evidence in the history of King Ashoka about his having had a son by the name of Mahinda (or by any other name) or a daughter by the name of Sangamitta (or by any other name).
-This king's reign was crucial to Theravada Buddhism, and for Sri Lanka.
+Devanampiya Tissa (250–210 BCE), a Sinhalese King of the Maurya lineage, played a pivotal role in introducing Buddhism to Sri Lanka.
+His links with Emperor Asoka facilitated the arrival of Mahinda, son of Asoka in 247 BCE to spread the teachings of the Buddha.
+Sangamitta, Mahinda's sister, brought a Bodhi sapling to the island via Jambukola (Sambiliturei).
+Sangamitta's son Samanera Sumana also accompanied them to aid in propagating Buddhism, following the Third Buddhist Council, upon the recommendation of Moggaliputta-Tissa (Ashoka's spiritual teacher).
+They were further accompanied by Bhankuka, a lay disciple and maternal grandson of Mahinda's aunt.

+However, historical evidence does not confirm that Emperor Ashoka had a son named Mahinda (or by any other name) or a daughter named Sangamitta.
+King Devanampiya Tissa’s reign was crucial for the establishment of Theravada Buddhism in Sri Lanka and had a lasting impact on the island’s religious and cultural history.